Sufficient Conditions and Constraints for Reversing General Quantum Errors: Acknowledgments

 \section{Acknowledgments}

-Funding for this research was provided by the NSF, MPS under award number PHYS-1820870.
-The authors thank Daniel Lidar, Alireza Shabani and Purva Thakre for many helpful discussions.
+Funding for this research was provided by the National Science Foundation (NSF), MPS, PHY Award No. 1820870.
+The authors thank Daniel Lidar, Alireza Shabani, and Purva Thakre for many helpful discussions.
 Mark Byrd thanks the Center for Engineered Quantum Systems at Macquarie University in Sidney, Australia for funding and the members Gavin Brennen, Alexei Gilchrist, Daniel Terno, and especially Jason Twamley for helpful discussions.